 The whole weekend had a magical dreamlike quality to it.
 I couldn’t quite believe that I was there learning from and spending time with this great teacher I had just found one week before on the Internet.
 It all happened only because I was brave enough to ask if I could meet him and jumped on the opportunity when it arose.
 The experience was extraordinary.

-This was something Nithya talked about during his workshop – how to make an ordinary life extraordinary.
+This was something Nithya talked about during his workshop – how to make ordinary life extraordinary.

 The Inward Journey

-He talked about how most people focus on external goals – getting a new job, making more money, buying a bigger house, buying a new car.
-Instead, he suggested choosing in “inner goal” to focus on, a quality or principle.
+He talked about how most people focus on external goals – getting a new job, making more money, buying a bigger house, and buying a new car.
+Instead, he suggested choosing an “inner goal” to focus on, a quality or principle.
 Happiness.
 Joy.
 Success.
 Peace.

 We practiced choosing qualities to breathe in and embody.
 I picked the quality of “joy” to embody during the workshop.
-We meditated on it, brought joy into our very cells.
-Nithya suggests that if your goals are to live a joyful life, or to live the best life possible, or to make everyday the happiest day of your life, this in and of itself will make life extraordinary.
+We meditated on it, and brought joy into our very cells.
+Nithya suggests that if your goals are to live a joyful life, to live the best life possible, or to make every day the happiest day of your life, this in and of itself will make life extraordinary.

 At least for me, I know the commitment to living a happy and full life has made all the difference.
 My dual mission in life each day is to serve the world and to have as much fun as I can while doing it.
 Nithya’s mission on the planet as he describes it is very simple: Be happy and spread happiness.

 That is a life philosophy I can embrace!